Terre des hommes: Switzerland

 Two organizations are based in Switzerland.
-Besides Terre des Hommes Switzerland, there is the Lausanne based Tdh Foundation – child relief (Tdh), which is known for its health and child protection operations implemented in more than 30 countries, including development projects – such as the long-term improvement of care in Benin or fighting against malnutrition in Bangladesh; as well as emergency aid – such as the tsunami-affected regions of Sri Lanka or in Haiti following the earthquake in January 2010.
+Besides Terre des Hommes Switzerland, there is the Lausanne based Tdh Foundation – child relief (Tdh).
+Founded in 1960, the Terre des hommes Foundation (Tdh) is Switzerland's leading children's rights organisation, committed to protecting the lives and rights of children and improving their well-being.
+To achieve this, the organisation sets up innovative programmes focusing on areas such as health, migration and access to justice, designed specifically to have an impact in the short and long term.

+For over 60 years, the Terre des hommes Foundation has been working in difficult contexts, whether in countries at war, regions affected by natural disasters, or areas where poverty and malnutrition force millions of children and their families to migrate.
+Currently active in more than 30 countries, it works with its own teams and with local and international partners to design and implement projects on the ground.
+The organisation encourages the active participation of children and young people to promote their emancipation.
+It also advocates respect for their rights and supports them in expressing their needs and interests.

 Germany

 The Germany branch currently supports 368 projects in 43 countries (2022), and has regional offices in Colombia, India, Iraq, Thailand, South Africa and Germany.

 Netherlands

 The Netherlands branch supported 297 projects, created and established by local organisations, in 22 countries.

 Webcam child sex tourism awareness raising

 In 2013, adult offenders from rich countries, willing to pay for watching children from poor countries to perform sexual acts in front of the webcam, i.e. engaging in webcam child sex tourism, were recorded and their identity disclosed.
 They used a motion captured virtual bait: a Filipino girl named Sweetie.
 Identities of more than 1,000 offenders from more than 65 countries were handed over to Interpol.
 Arrests were made and other victims were rescued, resulting in global media coverage for the project.
 Together with Avaaz.org, Terre des Hommes the Netherlands has created an online petition to pressure governments to adopt proactive investigation policies in order to protect children against webcam child sex tourism.